Twenty Eight

 Fine dining in planned suburban markets operates under different pressures than its urban counterparts.
 The clientele at a Jamboree Road restaurant on a given evening skews toward corporate entertainment, anniversary dinners, and the kind of occasion meal that suburban households plan in advance rather than on impulse.
 This shapes service cadence, pacing, and the degree to which a room needs to read mixed tables: some guests fluent in contemporary fine dining, others experiencing it for the first time at someone else's expense account.

-The rooms that handle this well across American suburban dining have learned to calibrate without condescending.
-The leading reference points nationally, including The Inn at Little Washington and Emeril's in New Orleans, built followings precisely because they made formal dining feel purposeful rather than intimidating.
+The rooms that handle this well across American suburban dining have learned to calibrate their service without condescending.
+The leading reference points nationally, including The Inn at Little Washington and Emeril's in New Orleans, built followings by making formal dining feel purposeful rather than intimidating.
 In California, The French Laundry in Napa set the standard for occasion-dining rooms that demand fluency from guests while rewarding preparation with something that cannot be replicated casually.
 Twenty Eight's Irvine positioning places it in a market where that calibration matters as much as what arrives on the plate.

 For visitors approaching from outside Orange County, the Jamboree Road address is direct to reach from John Wayne Airport (SNA), which sits roughly three miles southwest.
-The surrounding area along the Irvine Business Complex offers a concentration of hotels that makes Twenty Eight a viable dinner option for travellers overnighting in the area rather than commuting from Los Angeles.
+The surrounding area along the Irvine Business Complex offers a concentration of hotels that makes Twenty Eight a viable dinner option for travellers overnighting in the area.
 That logistical convenience is part of what sustains destination dining rooms in this specific corridor.

 Twenty Eight in the Wider California Dining Argument